The Journey of the Holy Man Abou Naddara Zarqa from Cairo the Victorious to Paris the Glorious

 [A term of polite address used in Egyptian dialect for foreigners and non-Muslims.—Trans.]

-[“Sheriff” is a very free translation of shaykh alhara, a title referring to a small-time local notable in charge of an urban neighbourhood—implying nosiness, self-importance and subordination to higher powers—which Sanua used to lampoon the Khedive of Egypt.—Trans.]
+[“Sheriff” is a very free translation of shaykh alhara, a title referring to a small-time local notable in charge of an urban neighborhood—implying nosiness, self-importance and subordination to higher powers—which Sanua used to lampoon the Khedive of Egypt.—Trans.]

 Published in: The Posen Library of Jewish Culture and Civilization, vol. 6.